The world is seeing too many days where humanity

 Media coverage of world trauma can create emotional ‘memories’ that drive anxiety.
 The reports often bring us face to face with the fragility and unpredictability of life.
 When reporting about the unfathomable breakage of lives, it can be no other way.
 As adults, we might feel helpless and frightened.
 We might feel grateful for our own lives and deeply saddened that others have

-Whether it’s through talking, playing, drawing or writing, anything children do to get the feelings and thoughts out will be a good thing.
-Children learn, heal and explore through play, so you might find their play is influenced in some way after news of a world trauma.
-They might use sticks as guns, or they might play hospitals or chase ‘baddies’, for example.
+Whether it’s through talking, playing, drawing or writing, anything children do to get their feelings and thoughts out will be a good thing.
+Children learn, heal and explore through play, so you might find their play is influenced in unexpected (though maybe not surprising) ways after news of a world trauma.
+They might use sticks as guns, or they might play hospitals or chase ‘baddies’.
 There is no need to shut any of this down.
 Instead, let it guide the conversations you have with them.
 Play can be a powerful insight into what’s happening for them on the inside.
 It’s also the way children practice staying safe and explore their own power.
-They can try things out, and be whoever they want to be.
+They can try things out and be whoever they want to be.
 Then, whenever they want to they can take off the costume, step out of character, and come back to the safety of their own world.

 When our children are hurting, the drive to do ‘something’ to lift them over the heartache of it all might feel